Gracewinlett/data-analysis-gwl/README.md

 ---

 ## 📄 Project Description
 This project performs a descriptive analysis on the City of Vancouver’s business license dataset, specifically filtered for the business type “Caterer”.
 The analysis aims to derive insights on how business license statuses, issuance patterns, and employee distributions vary across locations and time periods.
-Data profiling, cleaning, cataloging, and summarization were carried out using AWS tools to prepare the dataset for meaningful interpretation.
+Data ingestion, profiling, cleaning, cataloging, and summarization were carried out using AWS tools to prepare the dataset for meaningful interpretation.

 ---